TodePond/TodePondDotCom/wikiblogarden/london/canon/chaos/no-escape/readme.md

 >
 > Because they're always being defined in terms of NY.
 >
-> Eg: https://en.m.wikipedia.org/wiki/The_Second_City — famous Chicago comedy group whose name is self-deprecating in reference to this.
+> Eg: [The Second City](https://en.m.wikipedia.org/wiki/The_Second_City) — famous Chicago comedy group whose name is self-deprecating in reference to this.
 >
 > Ironically, Chicago and Toronto are "great" cities.
 When you live in a tiny little middle-of-nowhere, so many discussions with folks from bigger cities come down to "Why live there?
 They don't have XYZ.
 It's nice to have XYZ."
 >